vessylapp/quickfire-test-mc/README.md

 - `Rcon`: Set this to `true` if you want to enable RCON.
 Default is `false`.
 - `RconPassword`: Set this to the password you want to use for RCON.
 Default is `password`.
 - `RconPort`: Set this to the port you want to use for RCON.
 Default is `25575`.
+- `MaxPlayers`: Set this to the maximum number of players you want to allow.
+Default is `20`.